nimazzi/Stand_and_Adapt_Bend/README.md

 1
 ```
 and the algorithm (0, 1, 2, or 3) used to solve the problem
+0 -> solve deterministic equivalent of the problem (may fail for some cases)
+1 -> solve using standard Benders algorithm
 ```ShellSession
  algorithm 0 -> deterministic equivalent
  algorithm 1 -> Stand_Bend (Standard Benders)